Last Updated on 17 December, 2020 by Veronica

-There is no specific order of preference in this selection, you can start wherever you want.
+This selection has no specific order of preference; you can start wherever you want.

 Aliados Avenue and Freedom Square

-You will see magnificent buildings, the one in the background is the Town Hall, you will recognize it by the tower, and the main monument is that of King Peter IV, represented on horseback carrying the Constitutional Charter.
+You will see magnificent buildings in the background, the Town Hall.
+You will recognize it by the tower, and the main monument is that of King Peter IV, represented on horseback carrying the Constitutional Charter.

-If you can, make the visit during the afternoon or evening, in its surroundings you will find very lively bars and restaurants.
+If you can visit during the afternoon or evening, in its surroundings, you will find very lively bars and restaurants.

-*TIP: This area is also very good to stay.
+*TIP: This area is also perfect to stay

 Chapel of Souls

 The building that we see today is from the eighteenth century.
-But the coating formed by 15,947 tiles is from 1929.
-They were hand-painted by Eduardo Leite, and tell the life of St. Francis of Assisi and St. Catherine.
+However the coating formed by 15,947 tiles is from 1929.
+They were hand-painted by Eduardo Leite and tell the life of St. Francis of Assisi and St. Catherine.

 It is undoubtedly a work of art in the city center, even if the photo does not do it justice.